clicon/clixon-docs/misc.rst

   Nov 15 15:42:56: acl_get_list: 334: Yang error: no ACLs defined
   sh#

-These errors are typically due to system functions fatally failing.
+These errors are typically due to system functions failing in a fatal way.

 Specialized error handling
 --------------------------